bitrise-io/devcenter/_articles/team-management/user-roles-on-app-teams.md

 ---
 Roles are very important on Bitrise.
 They limit what you can and cannot do with an application.

 Roles work on an application basis: the same user can have different roles on different applications.
-As such, organizations have no inherent "roles": organizations have groups and different groups can be assigned different roles.
+As such, organizations have no inherent "roles", apart from that of the organization owners: organizations have groups and different groups can be assigned different roles.

 Bitrise has the following roles: